Search and Rescue

 Reconnaissance has the same problems with remote operators that Search and Rescue robots have.
 In addition, the limited availability of skilled operators limits the number of drones that can be up in the air after a calamity.
 Ultimately, we want to be able to launch whole swarms of intelligent reconnaissance drones that are capable of reacting to specific signs that might point to a victim in need of help.

 In this case, the fully independent mobility of the drone weighs in even harder as a prerequisite.
-The drones have to be light enough not to limit their action radius, and they should be able to survey as long as possible before needing any charging.
+The drones have to be light enough not to limit their action radius, and they should be able to survey as long as possible before requiring any charging.

 • Robotics Application Architecture - Overview